janscience/ESensors/docs/userguide.md

 }
 ```

-You need to initialize the SD card, and the open the a new CSV file on
+You need to initialize the SD card, and then open a new CSV file on
 the SD card (`sensors.openCSV()`).
 In the loop sensors are
 periodically read as managed by `sensors.update()`.
 This function
 writes the sensor readings into an internal buffer.
 If enough data